 Uses bone cost cards that accumulate bones from dead creatures.
 The bone economy lets you play expensive cards without sacrificing living creatures.
 Undead cards often have death triggers that generate extra bones.
 Available in later game acts.

-Best with: Bone-cost creatures, death trigger sigils, bone generation Stat focus: Bone economy, death triggers, card recycling
+Best with: Bone-cost creatures, death trigger sigils, bone generation — see our builds guide for full setup.
+Stat focus: Bone economy, death triggers, card recycling

 Tech Deck (A-Tier)